The Venetian Rule in Kefalonia and its Imprint

 From the Castle of Agios Georgios to Argostoli

 The defensive organization of Kefalonia under the Venetians constitutes a separate chapter in the island's history.
-The threat of pirates, the confrontation with the Ottoman Empire, and the strategic position in the Ionian made a constantly strengthened defensive line essential.
+The threat of pirates, the confrontation with the Ottoman Empire, and the strategic position in the Ionian made a constantly reinforced defensive line necessary.

-The Castle of Agios Georgios served as an administrative center for a large part of the Venetian rule.
-The Venetians repaired and reinforced the walls, created warehouses, cisterns, and military installations, while a closed, highly organized city developed around it.
+The Castle of Agios Georgios functioned as an administrative center for much of the Venetian rule.
+The Venetians repaired and strengthened the walls, created warehouses, cisterns, and military installations, while a closed, highly organized city developed around it.
 Officials, military personnel, and families of the local aristocracy lived there, protected from the insecurity of the era.

 Aristocrats, notables, and rural populations

-Kefalonia's social structure during Venetian rule was based on a combination of local and imported models.
+The social structure of Kefalonia during Venetian rule was based on a combination of local and imported models.
 The Venetian aristocracy, which settled on the island, created a new pole of power, but the local Greek Orthodox elite did not disappear; on the contrary, it adapted and connected with the new regime.
-The large families, whether pre-existing or emerging during the Venetian period, formed the backbone of social function – through local self-government, economic activity, and cultural influence.
+The great families, whether pre-existing or emerging during the Venetian period, formed the backbone of social function - through local government, economic activity, and cultural influence.

 Economy and trade